 Back in 2019, when James Crosby founded Fencore, his aim was to make data management easy.
 With so much first hand experience of the pain points that banks and asset management firms struggle with, James spotted a gap in the market and did not hold back until it was filled.
 Looking to the future of data management, James shared his hope that:

 Fencore joined F10’s Singapore Incubator program in 2020 to take the next step on their growth journey.
-We sat down with James recently to hear where it’s taken him - and to learn the 10 most important lessons he’s uncovered on his entrepreneurial journey:
+We sat down with James recently to hear where it’s taken him - and to learn the 10 most important lessons he’s uncovered on his entrepreneurial journey and his experience on F10´s incubation program:

 Founders should look to the skills they already have and use these as springboards.
 When James first considered starting a Fencore “the stars aligned ...
 I had all the inspiration and the ideas for a business, as well as the technical expertise that I needed to create the product.”
 By following what he knew and building on his previous experience, James could see that, “there was a real lack of easy-to-implement data platforms out there, so I identified this gap and Fencore was born.”